 EVs in numbers

-Despite the economic downturn caused by the COVID-19 pandemic, 2020 witnessed a significant worldwide growth in the number of plug-in vehicles.
-According to estimates from the electric vehicle world sales database EV-Volumes, the combined global sales of plug-in hybrid electric vehicles (PHEV) and battery electric vehicles exceeded 3.2 million - compared to 2.26 million in 2019 - and now make up 4.2% of global light vehicle sales.
-This increase is all the more remarkable considering that auto markets in general suffered major volume losses during 2020.
+Despite the economic downturn caused by the COVID-19 pandemic, 2020 witnessed significant worldwide growth in the number of plug-in vehicles.
+According to estimates from the electric vehicle world sales database EV-Volumes, the combined global sales of plug-in hybrid electric vehicles (PHEV) and battery electric vehicles exceeded 3.2 million - compared to 2.26 million in 2019 - and now make up 4.2% of global light-vehicle sales.
+This increase is all the more remarkable considering that auto markets, in general, suffered major volume losses during 2020.

 Realizing that the battery charge is low and that there is no source of electricity nearby is every EV driver’s nightmare.
 Unsurprisingly, range anxiety is one of the major concerns consumers have regarding electric vehicles.
 The industry can address this issue by building and strengthening charging infrastructure, and recent developments give us grounds for optimism.